What does a Family Support Specialist do?

 - Conduct assessments of family needs and develop individualized support plans.

-- Connect families with community resources, including healthcare, education, and social services.
+- Connect families with community resources and services, such as healthcare, housing assistance, and educational programs.

 Qualifications

-- Minimum of 2 years of experience working with families in a support or counseling capacity.
+- Minimum of 2 years of experience working with families in a supportive or counseling capacity.

-- Excellent communication and interpersonal skills, with the ability to build rapport and trust with families.
+- Excellent communication and interpersonal skills, with the ability to build rapport with families.

-- Ability to assess family needs and develop effective support plans.
+- Ability to assess needs and develop effective support plans.

 Is becoming a Family Support Specialist a good career path?